Binil234/World-Happiness-Analysis/README.md

 Link To My Tableau Public Server to see my analysis on top 10 most happy countries and least 10 happy countries

+To view full tabs and dashboards you need to signin in tableau public server

 https://public.tableau.com/app/profile/binil.john/viz/MyFinalProject_BinilJohn/AverageHappinessScoreRegion

 ![Dashboard Screenshot](Dashboard1.png)